oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 It is recommended that one or more of the mitigations are applied whenever implementing a cross-device flow.
 Every mitigation provides an additional layer of security that makes it harder to initiate the attack, disrupts attacks in progress or reduces the impact of a successful attack.

 ### Establish Proximity
-The unauthenticated channel between the initiating and authenticating device allows attackers to obtain a QR code or user code in one location and display in another location.
-Establishing proximity between the location of the Initiating Device and the authentication device limits an attacker's ability to launch attacks by sending the user or QR codes to large numbers of users across the globe.
+The unauthenticated channel between the Initiating Device and Authorization Device allows attackers to obtain a QR code or user code in one location and display in another location.
+Establishing proximity between the location of the Initiating Device and the Authorization Device limits an attacker's ability to launch attacks by sending the user or QR codes to large numbers of users across the globe.
 There are a couple of ways to establish proximity:

 - Physical connectivity: This is a good indicator of proximity, but requires specific ports, cables and hardware and may be challenging from a user experience perspective or may not be possible in certain settings (e.g., when USB ports are blocked or removed for security purposes).
 Physical connectivity may be better suited to dedicated hardware like FIDO devices that can be used with protocols that are resistant to the exploits described in this document.

 - Wireless proximity: Near Field Communications (NFC), Bluetooth Low Energy (BLE), and Ultra Wideband (UWB) services can be used to prove proximity between the two devices.
 NFC technology is widely deployed in mobile phones as part of payment solutions, but NFC readers are less widely deployed.
 BLE presents another alternative for establishing proximity, but may present user experience challenges when setting up.
-UWB standards such as IEEE  802.15.4 and the IEEE 802.15.4z-2020 Amendment 1 enable secure ranging between devices and allow devices to establish proximity releative to each other [@IEEE802154].
+UWB standards such as IEEE  802.15.4 and the IEEE 802.15.4z-2020 Amendment 1 enable secure ranging between devices and allow devices to establish proximity relative to each other [@IEEE802154].

 - Shared network: Device proximity can be inferred by verifying that both devices are on the same network.
-This check may be performed by the authorization server by comparing the network addresses of the device where the code is displayed (Initiating Device) with that of the authentication/Authorization Device.
+This check may be performed by the authorization server by comparing the network addresses of the device where the code is displayed (Initiating Device) with that of the Authorization Device.
 Alternatively the check can be performed on the device, provided that the network address is available.
 This could be achieved if the authorization server encodes the Initiating Device's network address in the QR code and uses a digital signature to prevent tampering with the code.
 This does require the wallet to be aware of the countermeasure and effectively enforce it.

 - Geo-location: Proximity can be established by comparing geo-location information derived from global navigation satellite-system (GNSS) co-ordinates or geolocation lookup of IP addresses and comparing proximity.
 Due to inaccuracies, this may require restrictions to be at a more granular level (e.g., same city, country, region or continent).
 Similar to the shared network checks, these checks may be performed by the authorization server or on the users device, provided that the information encoded in a QR code is integrity protected using a digital signature.

 Depending on the risk profile and the threat model in which a system is operating, it may be necessary to use more than one mechanism to establish proximity to raise the bar for any potential attackers.

 Note: There are scenarios that require that an authorization takes place in a different location than the one in which the transaction is authorized.
 For example, there may be a primary and secondary credit card holder and both can initiate transactions, but only the primary holder can authorize it.
 There is no guarantee that the primary and secondary holders are in the same location at the time of the authorization.
-In such cases, proximity may be an indicator of risk and the system may deploy additional controls (e.g., transaction value limits, transaction velocity limits) or use the proximity information as input to a risk management system.
+In such cases, proximity (or lack of proximity) may be an indicator of risk and the system may deploy additional controls (e.g., transaction value limits, transaction velocity limits) or use the proximity information as input to a risk management system.

-**Limitations:** Proximity mechanisms raises the bar for an attack.
+**Limitations:** Proximity mechanisms make it harder to perform Cross-Device Consent Phishing (CDCP) attacks.
 However, depending on how the proximity check is performed, an attacker may be able to circumvent the protection: The attacker can use a VPN to simulate a shared network or spoof a GNSS position.
 For example, the attacker can try to request the location of the end-user's Authorization Device through browser APIs and then simulate the same location on their Initiating Device using standard debugging features available on many platforms.

-### Short Lived/Timebound User Codes
+### Short Lived/Timebound QR or User Codes
-The impact of an attack can be reduced by making user codes short lived.
+The impact of an attack can be reduced by making QR or user codes short lived.
 If an attacker obtains a short-lived code, the duration during which the unauthenticated channel can be exploited is reduced, potentially increasing the cost of a successful attack.

 **Limitations:** There is a practical limit to how short a user code can be valid due to network latency and user experience limitations (time taken to enter a code, or incorrectly entering a code).
+More sophisticated Cross-Device Consent Phishing attacks counter the effectiveness of short lived codes by convincing a user to respond to a phishing e-mail and only request the QR or user code once the user clicks on the link in the phishing e-mail [@Exploit6].

 ### One-Time or Limited Use Codes
 By enforcing one-time use or limited use of user or QR codes, the authorization server can limit the impact of attacks where the same user code or QR code is sent to multiple victims.
 One-time use may be achieved by including a nonce or date-stamp in the user code or QR code which is validated by the authorization server when the user scans the QR code against a list of previously issued codes.